kubernetes/k8s.io/k8s.gcr.io/Vanity-Domain-Flip.md

 1. Ensure that they have a [subproject staging repo][staging-subproject] (e.g., `gcr.io/k8s-staging-foo` for the `foo` subproject).
-2. Add the promotion metadata in the [manifests subdirectory][] in the k8s.io repo.
+2. Add the promotion metadata in the [manifests subdirectory][./manifests] in the k8s.io repo.

 ### Security Restrictions